loganrath/cist608/module-04.md

 module_description: Writing a literature review is an essential component of any research proposal.
 This module will prepare you to complete one major section of your proposal.

 readings:
-  - title: Video from Logan (Module 4)
+  - title: Video from Dr. Rath (Module 4)
     url:
     icon: play-circle text-success
     description: This is an overview video where I give a high level explanation of the readings and describe this week's tasks.